juan-patagonian/music-app/readme.md

 ### Additional notes

 - This docker-compose structure lacks volumes, so data saved to the database will not be persistently saved.
+It will be deleted once the container is removed.
+- I added basic endpoint-testing for auth endpoints.
+Some other functions could be added to test the other routes, but since they require JWT authentication I would need to do some more research before testing them.